This post was sponsored by Dr. Brown’s. Thank you for supporting the brands that support Motherly and mamas.

-As the mama of one toddler and two preschoolers, one of my top job titles during the last five years could very well have been “Chief Nourishment Officer.”
-From a cumulative 51 months of breastfeeding to the countless hours replenishing bottles and sippy cups, providing milk to my kids—in one way or another—has been a very big part of my early motherhood experience.
+As the mama of one toddler and two preschoolers, one of my top job titles during the last five years could very well have been "Chief Nourishment Officer."
+From a cumulative 51 months of breastfeeding and bottle-feeding to the countless hours replenishing bottles and sippy cups, providing milk to my kids—in one way or another—has been a very big part of my early motherhood experience.

 All that is to say, you'd better believe I've learned a few baby-feeding tricks and earned some self-care wisdom along the way.
 First and foremost: Be willing to adjust your expectations while finding tools that support you as you go.